sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 ## Exercise 4: Verifying functionality of the Windows Admin Center gateway in Azure

+In this exercise, you will verify functionality of the WAC gateway in Azure.

 ### Task 1: Connect to the Windows Admin Center gateway running in Azure VM

+In this task, you will connect to the WAC gateway running in Azure VM.

 1. On **SEA-ADM1**, on the **az800l04-vmwac** page, select the **Overview** entry on the left menu and copy the **DNS Name**.